OWASP/www-project-developer-guide/draft/08-verification/01-guides/03-asvs.md

 tags: OWASP Developer Guide
 contributors: Jon Gadsden
 document: OWASP Developer Guide
-order: 1003
+order: 813
-permalink: /draft/culture_building_and_process_maturing/asvs/
+permalink: /draft/verification/guides/asvs/

 ---

 {% include breadcrumb.html %}

-### 8.3 Application Security Verification Standard
+### 6.1.3 Application Security Verification Standard

-The [Application Security Verification Standard][asvs] (ASVS) is a long established OWASP flagship project, and is widely used to build a culture of security as well as verification of web applications.
+The [Application Security Verification Standard][asvs] (ASVS) is a long established OWASP flagship project, and is widely used as a guide during the verification of web applications.

 It can be downloaded from the [OWASP project page][asvs] in various languages and formats:
 PDF, Word, CSV, XML and JSON.
 Having said that, the recommended way to consume the ASVS is to access